Know before you sign your lease

-As a tenant, you’ll have responsibilities beyond making your monthly rent payment.
-When you sign your lease, you are legally committing to terms you’ve agreed upon with your landlord.
-Make sure all policies and procedures are clearly stated and that you fully understand them—you and any co-signers are ultimately responsible for damages and policy violations.
+As a tenant, you’ll have responsibilities beyond making your on-time monthly rent payment.
+When you sign your lease, you are legally committing to the terms you’ve agreed on with your landlord.
+Make sure all policies and procedures are clearly stated and that you fully understand them.
+You and any co-signers are ultimately responsible for damages and policy violations.

 • woman explaining a list of tasks